 - Get the most out of ProtonMail

-The apps import your entire mailbox directly from another email account, such as Gmail, Yahoo, or Outlook.
-The Import-Export app also allows uploading email files stored on your computer, as well as exporting emails from your ProtonMail account to your hard drive.
+The Import Export app also allows you to email files stored on your computer, and export emails from your ProtonMail account to your hard drive as an encrypted backup.

 Set up email forwarding

-Once you’ve imported existing messages, continue with the setup of automatic forwarding.
+Once you’ve imported existing messages from Gmail, continue with the setup of automatic forwarding.
 This ensures that all the new messages sent to your old Gmail account also arrive in your ProtonMail inbox.
 Once senders learn your new Proton address, they can reach you directly at your ProtonMail address.

 Here are eight quick steps to forward your Gmail messages to ProtonMail:

-- Open ProtonMail where you can find a confirmation message from Google
+4. Open ProtonMail where you will find a confirmation message from Google

-- Click the link to verify your ProtonMail address and confirm forwarding
+5. Click the link in the email to verify your ProtonMail address and confirm forwarding

-- In the Forwarding and POP/IMAP section, select Forward a copy of incoming mail and select your ProtonMail address from the drop-down menu
+7. In the Forwarding and POP/IMAP section, select Forward a copy of incoming mail and select your ProtonMail address from the dropdown menu

 Inform your contacts